Amsterdam/ee-docs/docs/general/project-documentation.md

 # Documentation
-> This page was last reviewed 13 February 2025.
-It needs to be reviewed again on 13 November 2025.

 ## What is the standard for documentation?
 Include documentation in your project that facilitates understanding, usage, and maintenance of your code.
 The documentation should promote usability and longevity of your project, and effective collaboration among your stakeholders.